 The Uncommon Canvas is an art blog featuring self-taught artists, visionary art environments, unusual places, offbeat travel destinations, and art made with non-traditional materials.

-I also enjoy teaching children and young adults to make art using affordable and found materials while using their intuition.
-I believe that art should be fun, non-intimidating, and accessible to all individuals regardless of their abilities.
+We also include art projects for children.
+Using affordable and unique materials, we hope to inspire kids to create using their own intuition and resources.
+We believe that art should be fun, non-intimidating, and accessible to all individuals regardless of their abilities and backgrounds.

-- Studio art programs that support artists with disabilities (or different abilities)
+- Studio art programs supporting artists with disabilities (or different abilities).

-- Artists who work with non-traditional materials (toothpicks, bottle caps, recyclables)
+- Artists working with non-traditional materials, such as toothpicks, bottle caps, or recyclables.

-- Eccentric places, such as houses made out of bottles or mosaic sculpture gardens
+- Eccentric places and architecture, such as houses made out of bottles or mosaic sculpture gardens.

-- Work by outsider and self-taught artists, but not limited to these categories
+- Art by outsider and self-taught artists, but not limited to those categories.

-In case you are not familiar, I have included a few key terms that you may come across on this blog.
+We have included a few key terms used on this blog:

-Visionary Art Environment: In case you are not familiar, I have included a few key terms that you may come across on this blog.
-Visionary Art Environments range from houses made with unusual materials to eccentric sculpture gardens.
+Visionary Art Environment: Visionary Art Environments range from houses made with unusual materials to eccentric sculpture gardens.
 Many of the artists use discarded objects and found materials to create their environments.
 Well-known examples of art environments include Simon Rodia’s Watts Tower, Tom Every’s Forevertron, and Nek Chand’s Rock Garden of Chandigarh.